scheme-requests-for-implementation/srfi-126/srfi-126.md

 - nontrivial to define or imitate when needed, or
 - essential for the efficient implementation of further operations.

-There is "full" backwards compatibility in the sense that all R6RS hashtable operations within a piece of code that execute without raising exceptions will continue to execute without raising exceptions when the hashtable library in use is changed to an implementation of this specification.
+There is almost full backwards compatibility in that all R6RS hashtable operations within a piece of code that execute without raising exceptions will continue to execute without raising exceptions when the hashtable library in use is changed to an implementation of this specification, with the sole exception of code that uses custom hash functions; these hash functions need to be extended to accept a second argument, which however they may ignore.

 On the other hand, R6RS's stark requirement of raising an exception when a procedure's use does not exactly correspond to the description in R6RS (which effectively prohibits extensions to its procedures' semantics) is ignored.

 The R6RS hashtables API is favored over SRFI-69 because the latter contains serious flaws.
 In particular, exposing the hash functions